Pay transparency

-Pay transparency (also known as wage transparency, salary compensation, and compensation transparency) involves disclosure of employee compensation amounts, either among other employees in an organization, to owners, to government regulators, or to the public.
+Pay transparency (also known as wage transparency, salary transparency, and compensation transparency) involves disclosure of employee compensation amounts, either among other employees in an organization, to owners, to government regulators, or to the public.

 Some jurisdictions have pay transparency laws intended to prevent discrimination based on demographics like gender or race.
 These laws require job listings to give a salary range for the position.
 To eliminate unintentional discrimination and treat employees more ethically, some organizations have adopted radical transparency, disclosing all employees' compensation internally and either equalizing pay for similar positions or justifying differences.

 Some jurisdictions mandate disclosure of executive compensation to shareholders, in an attempt to reduce excessive compensation.

 According to a 2024 review of existing evidence, pay transparency within a firm tends to narrow coworker wage gaps, but also incentivizes employers to bargain more aggressively to keep average wages down.
 Within-firm pay transparency also reveals to workers pay differences across different levels of seniority, which "can lead to more accurate and more optimistic beliefs about earnings potential, increasing employee motivation and productivity."
 Cross-firm pay transparency overall strengthens the power of workers against employers, as workers are more likely to seek higher-paying jobs, and negotiate higher pay at their current job.

 A 2024 experiment conducted on employees at an Asian bank showed that revealing salaries of their managers, especially to those who predicted it lower than actual, led the employees to become more productive.

 Compensation transparency by country

 Canada

-Under Ontario's Employment Standards Act it is illegal for an employer to "intimidate, dismiss or otherwise penalize an employee or threaten to do so" because the worker has disclosed their own wages or because the worker has inquired about the wages of another worker for the purposes of determining the employer's compliance with the law's Equal Pay for Equal Work provisions.
+Under Ontario's Employment Standards Act, it is illegal for an employer to "intimidate, dismiss or otherwise penalize an employee or threaten to do so" because the worker has disclosed their own wages or because the worker has inquired about the wages of another worker for the purposes of determining the employer's compliance with the law's Equal Pay for Equal Work provisions.

 British Columbia's Pay Transparency Act requires disclosing expected pay or pay ranges on job postings.
 The legislation also prohibits penalizing an employee who asks about their pay, reveals their pay to another employee or asks the employer about its pay transparency report.